rcacademy/webdevcamp/week10/w10d1/exercises/README.md

 ### Real Time Messaging (RTM) Bots
 Finally, we can also build RTM bots that sit inside of slack and look just like a user.
 They have the ability to come online, go to "away" mode or go offline and you can chat with them as you might with another human user by using their `@` name.
 In our pizza delivery example, we might have a bot user called **pizzadelivery** so we could chat with the user to order a pizza. `@pizzadelivery order a large pizza` and it can have a conversation with you to ask more questions.
 In this example, we might ask what toppings they want and where to deliver and charge the pizza to.

+# Your Mission
+Your mission, should you choose to accept it, is to build a slash command bot similar to the one outlined below.

+- [ ] Think about what kind of bot you would use day to day in Slack
+- [ ] Find an API that would allow you get data from the outside world (weather, bitcoin, github, etc)
+- [ ] Allow a user to enter a slash command with one or more parameters
+- [ ] You don't have to use an API if you have another novel idea for a bot but it is highly encouraged.
+A tip calculator would be pretty cool though.

+Weather examples: `/weather 89509` or `/weather today 89509`

+As always, should you or any of your I.M.
+Force be caught or killed, the Secretary will disavow any knowledge of your actions.
+This disc will self-destruct in five seconds.
+Good luck.

 ## Getting started
 We are going to build a simple slash command bot using Ruby and the Sinatra framework.